SentinelFi/build_35_submission/readme.md

   - One of them is building **crop insurance** for weather-related risks in Africa and applying to the next Kickstart round.
 [Team/project link](#)
 - Additionally, we conducted **over a dozen user interviews** during ETHDenver 2025 with both insurance buyers and DeFi yield providers, helping us validate product-market fit across both user groups.

-On the insurance front, we’ve made strong progress validating real use cases and building functional prototypes:

-- A working **Flight Delay Insurance UI** is live and ready for testing.
-[View UI](#)
-- We’ve also built a **Fire Insurance prototype** for the Build on Stellar Hackathon, using NASA’s FIRMS API and satellite fire data.
-This demonstrates that with a reliable oracle, we can launch effective parametric insurance products across multiple verticals.
-[Project link](#)
-- We’re currently in conversations with two other teams interested in building on our framework:
-  - One of them is building **crop insurance** for weather-related risks in Africa and applying to the next Kickstart round.
-[Team/project link](#)
-- Additionally, we conducted **over a dozen user interviews** during ETHDenver 2025 with both insurance buyers and DeFi yield providers, helping us validate product-market fit across both user groups.
-- We also performed **preliminary Monte Carlo simulations** to explore sustainable yield generation for counterparty investors:
+We also performed **preliminary Monte Carlo simulations** to explore sustainable yield generation for counterparty investors:
   - For **Flight Insurance**, simulations show a median yield of **50%** with a 3-hour delay threshold and flight delay probabilities ranging from 1% to 10%.
   - For **Fire Insurance**, simulations show a median yield of **50–220%** in areas with prior wildfire activity, assuming wildfire probabilities between **0.3% and 1.7%**.
 [Yield analysis](#)